Lakshya0604/alexa-compatible-smart-plug/README.md

 5V relay, terminal blocks, male headers, transistors, optocouplers, diodes, and LEDs.

 Four-Channel Relay Module Specifications

 •	Supply voltage – 3.75V to 6V

 •	Trigger current – 5mA

 •	Current when the relay is active - ~70mA (single), ~300mA (all four)

 •	Relay maximum contact voltage – 250VAC, 30VDC

 •	Relay maximum current – 10A

 •	Alternate Relay Modules

-•	Single-channel relay module, dual-channel relay module, eight-channel relay module.
+•	Single-channel relay module, dual-channel relay module, eight-channel relay module

 •	Alternate Modules

 •	SCRs, TRIACs, Solid State Relay module.

 •	The four-channel relay module contains four 5V relays and the associated switching and isolating components, which makes interfacing with a microcontroller or sensor easy with minimum components and connections.
 There are two terminal blocks with six terminals each, and each block is shared by two relays.
 The terminals are screw type, which makes connections to mains wiring easy and changeable.